ech0s7r/android-drawer-tab/README.md

 Example of Android Application that use Navigation Drawer with ViewPager and Tab.

-This example uses also the newest Android component ***SwipeRefreshLayout*** only for demo purpose: You can refresh Tab's contents simply pulling down content page.
+This example uses also the newest Android component ***SwipeRefreshLayout*** only for demo purpose: You can refresh Tab's contents simply pulling down content page (using AsyncTaskLoader).

 Added SwipeRefreshLayout demo in fragments.

-Added AsyncTaskLoader example: refresh tab content with pull down content page.

 ###Tabbed View Pager
 <img src="https://cloud.githubusercontent.com/assets/7020500/4184863/b125de60-374f-11e4-9923-c3ff85a97eff.png" style="width: 150px;"/>